Stock market today: Nvidia keeps flying and helps Wall Street stay near its records

 NEW YORK (AP) — Nvidia, the chip company that's become Wall Street's most influential stock, is rising again Thursday, and it's helping to keep U.S. indexes around their records despite a mixed set of reports on the economy.

-The S&P 500 was edging up by less than 0.1% in morning trading after setting an all-time high for the 31st time this year before Wednesday’s holiday.
-The Dow Jones Industrial Average was up 165 points, or 0.4%, as of 10:20 a.m.
-Eastern time, and the Nasdaq composite slipped 0.3% from its own record.
+The S&P 500 was 0.2% higher in midday trading after setting an all-time high for the 31st time this year before Wednesday’s holiday.
+The Dow Jones Industrial Average was up 69 points, or 0.2%, as of 11 a.m.
+Eastern time, and the Nasdaq composite added 0.2% to its own record.

 The gains for Nvidia and other AI winners have helped prop up the stock market despite some weakness in the U.S. economy.
 High interest rates meant to grind down inflation have hurt the housing market and manufacturing in particular, while lower-income households are showing signs of struggling to keep up with still-rising prices.

-Close behind Accenture was Super Micro Computer, which sells server and storage systems used in AI and other computing.
-It jumped 6% to bring its gain for the year so far to 242.9%.
+Among the few stocks to do even better than Accenture was Super Micro Computer, which sells server and storage systems used in AI and other computing.
+It jumped 7.9% to bring its gain for the year so far to 249.3%.

 The supernova for AI stocks has helped mask some weakness underneath the surface in the market.
 That can be a worrying signal for market watchers, who would prefer to see a large number of companies pushing the market higher instead of just a handful.